GeorgeBrooker/EcogreenCapstone/sam-with-postgres/README(Installation).md

 - Initialise AWS<br><br>
     - Confirm you are in the project root directory.
 This is the folder containing the readme files.<br><br>
-    - In a new terminal run ```sam local start-api``` this starts a docker container that emulates an AWS server locally.
+    - In a new terminal run ```sam local start-api --docker-network host``` this starts a docker container that emulates an AWS server locally.
 This server takes control of the terminal, so I recommend doing it in one you won't be using. (so not the jetbrains terminal)<br>
 ## Development methodology.
 The AWS server will listen for REST HTTP requests and route them to the appropriate endpoint using the structure defined in ```template.yml```.
 This has already been set up for you to run the ShopController in the ShopRepository project.